By Miracle Enuji

 Responding on the clamour by a section of Delta Central; Okpe, Sapele, Uvwie Federal Constituency to produce the candidate of the region for 2023 governorship contest, Gbagi said, “We did not zone the governorship of the party to tribes.
 We zoned it to senatorial districts.
 Now that it is the turn of the Central we shall go for it.
 There is time for everything.
 I am going to contest my governorship election on the platform of the Peoples Democratic Party, PDP”.

 “My chances are bright.
 I was born in Sapele, which consist of Sapele, Uvwie and Okpe Federal Constituency.
 My father is from Ughelli that is, Udu, Ughelli South and Ughelli North Federal Constituency and my mother is from Ethiope East and Ethiope West.
 So, all the three Federal Constituencies that makes up Urhoboland, my hands, my legs are there.
 I was brought up in Sapele.
 When I go to Sapele you can’t beat me.
 I am the biggest investor in that constituency.”

-He however noted that the people Delta Central alone cannot make the governorship happen for them, “we must work together with other senatorial zones in other to make it.”
+He however noted that the people of Delta Central alone cannot make the governorship happen for them, saying, “we must work together with other senatorial zones in order to make it.”

 As the contest becomes a family affair within the Urhobo Nation, Olorogun Kenneth Gbagi pointed out that, the Urhobo Progressive Union, UPU had no place in deciding who becomes governor but to protect Urhobo culture.
 “In the build up to 2015, the UPU had taken a decision that Okowa can never be governor.
 At that gathering, I told them it’s Okowa or nothing.
 72 hours thereafter, UPU dissipated till date.
 They are still finding their feet and Okowa is finishing his second term very strongly.
 UPU are not politicians, they are custodians of Urhobo people.
 We are politicians.”